mdancho84/mdancho84.github.io/_posts/2018-11-18-data-science-python-cheatsheet.md

 ### Links To Key Resources

-__We didn't stop at documentation and cheatsheets.
+__We didn't stop at documentation and cheat sheets.
 We also added in important references to get you up to speed quickly.__

 ![Important References](/assets/2018-11-18-data-science-with-python-cheatsheet/reference.png)

 <p class="date text-center">One-Click To Important References</p>

-> ___We didn't stop at documentation and cheatsheets.
+> ___We didn't stop at documentation and cheat sheets.
 We also added in important references to get you up to speed quickly.___